 Ingredients of customer centricity: Extreme Customer Obsession

-We are in the midst of a Copernican Revolution; businesses that revolve around their customers are outperforming and outlasting those brands that believe their customers ought to revolve around them.
+We are in the midst of a Copernican Revolution.
+Businesses that revolve around their customers outperform and outlast brands that believe their customers ought to revolve around them.
 The Copernican Revolution of the 21st century is that of Customer Centricity.
-To become a more customer-centric organization, there are three core ingredients to consider:
+Three core ingredients will help an organization become more customer-centric.

 - Extreme Customer Obsession